TheYates/arc-website/to-do.md

 Would you like me to implement any of these optimizations or help you set up performance monitoring?

+1. remove the search from the caregiver and reviewer header
+2. if caregiver/schedules and caregiver/notifications has no tanstack query, add it
+3. i dont see header text for caregiver/notifications

 what about redis, tanstack, zustand and ssr, csr and isr? do i need any of these?